fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2023-07-02-decouple-orm-from-data-model.md

 2023-07-02 15:53:47,604 INFO sqlalchemy.engine.Engine COMMIT
 ```

-### Communicate with db but return entities
+### Communicate with the db

 Finally, we can now communicate with our database using the ORM but always return our entity objects rather than returning ORM objects directly.
-This is what our business logic would do, rather than call the ORM objects directly.
+This is what we'd also want our business logic to do, rather than manage the ORM directly.

 ```python
 >>> from repositories import UserRepository